wmww/basic-battle/readme.md

 overview: William's Basic Battle is a 2D multiplayer game designed to run on chipmunk basic
 note: use 'BasicBattle.bas'. if you get display errors then switch to BasicBattle(SimpChar).bas.

+__These files were modified in June 2014, but may have been originally written a year or two before that__

 ## instructions:
 1. open the program in chipmunk basic
 2. type in your start x any y location with each number followed by enter